 The Natural Sleep Routine You’ve Been Looking For

+Luckily, there are a number of things that people can do to try and improve their sleeping schedule.
 Here are some of the most popular supplements that might help you get to sleep and stay asleep, for the nights rest you’ve been searching for, according to former InVite® Health Nutritionist, Millie Lytle, ND.

 Melatonin is a hormone produced in the pineal gland in the center of your brain.
 Melatonin regulates the body’s circadian rhythms, your body’s 24-hour clock that regulate your sleep-wake cycle.
 The levels of melatonin in the blood are highest prior to bedtime.
 When Melatonin is high, cortisol is low.
 Melatonin is also essential for the synthesis of Serotonin.
 As a supplement, it re-calibrates your 24-hour body clock for shift workers or those who work nights.
 Excellent for jet lag and traveling.
 In a systematic review of sleep aids used for children and adolescents with ADHD, melatonin showed a positive response, higher total sleep time, and easier time falling asleep at bedtime as well as after waking in the middle of the night6.†